allegewhd/mijin-java-sample/README.md

 ### Status ###

+* 2016-11-15
+    + upgrade spring boot to 1.4.2.RELEASE
+    + update for nem.core 0.6.82-beta, [https://blog.nem.io/nem-updated-0-6-82/](https://blog.nem.io/nem-updated-0-6-82/)
+    + update mosaic fee calculation for new fee caculator API.
+On private environment, assume new fee will be applied from block start
+    + add new transaction get API endpoint in API enum
+    + refined build.gradle

 * Under development
     + No UI, use `curl` to send http request
     + RDB access function is omitted